-Where to stay in Oaxaca?
-In this guide, we will help you to decide the best areas to stay in Oaxaca (include map and video), best hotels in Oaxaca for all budgets, and the safest places to stay in Oaxaca.
+In this guide, I will help you to find Where to stay in Oaxaca, best areas to stay in Oaxaca for first-timers and tourists (with a map and video), best hotels in Oaxaca for all budgets (including the hotel where I stayed), and the safest places to stay in Oaxaca.

 Oaxaca is a city locaed in the Central Valleys region of Southern Mexico, and with a history of civilization dating back thousands of years.
 It is home to the best of Mexican tradition and culture.